edave64/qwick-maffs/README.md

 	supportENotation: true, // Indicates if e-notation should be allowed.
 If false, it will complain about e not being
 	                        // an UnexpectedSymbol

+	// Makes it exec will not return these errors.
+The parser will instead try to take a best guess at what the user
+	// tried to accomplish.
+	// E.g. MultipleNumbers will multiply the numbers, and UnbalancedParenthesis will be balanced automatically
+	ignoreErrors: QwickMaffs.Error.MultipleNumbers | QwickMaffs.Error.UnbalancedParenthesis,

+	// Sets the operators supported in the expression.
+Here, we take all default operators and add "%", which divides a
+	// number by 100
+	operators: [
+		...QwickMaffs.DefaultOptions.operators,
+		{
+			op: '%',
+			assoc: 'suffix',
+			precedence: 3,
+			apply: (x) => x / 100,
+		},
+	]
 })
 ```